STARK SOUP - PRESENTED BY UNITED WAY OF GREATER STARK COUNTY"S YOUNG LEADERS SOCIETY

 STARK SOUP offers a supportive space for creative people and a relational hub where people can connect.
 The rest is up to the attendees, but wonderful things can happen when people come together and SOUP stories are evidence of that.
 STARK SOUP is a community dinner that exists to take the innovative ideas from remarkable individuals and organizations in our community and put life to them.

-STARK SOUP MICRO-GRANT APPLICATION (open until noon on September 7, 2017)
+STARK SOUP MICRO-GRANT APPLICATION (Application closes at noon on September 15, 2017)

 We hope that you will join us for dinner on Sunday, October 8 at 6 PM at the YWCA of Canton to support these innovators and dreamers from our community in pursuit of their passions!